haxsaw/actuator-docs/source/manual/infra-basic.rst

 The basic networking setup involves the creation of VPC, Subnet, InternetGateway, RouteTable, and Route resources in the model.
 The order of creation of these resources isn't important, as Actuator will sort out what depends on what.
-The important aspect to notice is that in creating some of the resources, there are arguments that start with `ctxt.`.
-These are `context expressions,` and are used to express the relationships between resources in a number of different circumstances, in this case in an unfinished model.
+The important aspect to notice is that in creating some of the resources, there are arguments that start with ``ctxt.``.
+These are `context expressions`, and are used to express the relationships between resources in a number of different circumstances, in this case in an unfinished model.
 This is an important enough topic to warrant a short digression on context expressions in some detail.